jython/book/chapter19.rst

 gets tired of waiting on Bob! -- this deadlock will not be broken.

 Avoiding deadlocks can be done by never acquiring locks such that a cycle like that can be created.
-Bob always allows Alice to go first, in the example above.
-However, this is not always easy to do.
+If we rewrote the example so that locks are acquired in the same order (Bob always allows Alice to go first), there would be no deadlocks.
+However, this ordering is not always easy to do.
 Often, a more robust strategy is to allow for timeouts.

 Other Synchronization Objects